Validating UTM tracking in FastStore

 , and utm_campaign

 , are attached to the URL.
-These parameters help identify where the traffic is coming from, which campaigns are driving engagement, and how users navigate through your store.If UTM data is lost during navigation, search, or checkout, your analytics and promotional strategies may be impacted.
-For example, you might not be able to tell whether a sale came from a Google Ads campaign or an organic search.
-Also, if UTMs aren’t properly passed to the checkout, you won’t be able to apply UTM-based promotions such as 10% off for users from a winter sale campaign.
+These parameters help identify where the traffic is coming from, which campaigns are driving engagement, and how users navigate through your store.If UTM data is lost during navigation, search, or checkout, your analytics and promotional strategies may be affected.
+For example, you might be unable to determine whether a sale came from a Google Ads campaign or an organic search.
+Also, if UTMs aren't properly passed to checkout, UTM-based promotions (such as 10% off for users from a winter sale campaign) won't apply.

 By validating UTM tracking, you confirm that:

-- Campaign data is captured when users arrive on your site.
+- Campaign data is captured when users access your site.

 - UTM parameters persist as users browse, search, and add items to their cart.